VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 > Quick Reference Card for the Chronblob^2 from Alright Devices, http://docs.alrightdevices.com/chronoblob2-manual.pdf

-Some delays let you also insert other things into the feedback path.
+Some delays let you insert other things into the feedback path.
 This means you could do things such as having each repetition be progressively more filtered, cutting out more and more high end each time or putting a delay in the delay. (yo dawg, I heard you like delay?).

-Some digital delays and most analog delays (especially bucket brigade delays<a class="ptr">(1)</a>) can produce interesting sounds if you change the delay time while audio is going through the buffer, resulting in a sort of pitch shift *whip* sound as the delay catches up or slows down.
+Some digital delays and most analog delays (especially bucket brigade delays<a class="ptr">(1)</a>) can produce interesting sounds if you change the delay time while audio is going through the buffer, resulting in a sort of pitch shift as the delay catches up or slows down.
+Here's a demo of Chronoblob2, which does this sort of pitch shifting, in action:

+<audio controls src="/DelayModulation01.mp3"></audio>

+{{< attribution >}}There's also a demo of over unity gain at the end.
+I've edited the volume of that, but it's still a bit alarming!{{< /attribution >}}

 {{< columns >}}